LPology/Simple-Ajax-Uploader/README.md

             fileSize.className = 'size';
             progressWrapper.className = 'wrapper';

-            // Build the progress bar and add it to the page progress.appendChild(bar);
+            // Assemble the progress bar and add it to the page progress.appendChild(bar);
             wrapper.innerHTML = '<div class="name">'+filename+'</div>'; // filename is passed to onSubmit()
             wrapper.appendChild(size);